meetlisa/familyliferocks/_posts/2015-05-15-push-and-pull.md

 published: true
 ---

 > This is just a phase

-The matra of all parents.
-We have reached the point of no return again, when we start repeating our mantra approximately 37 times a day.
+The mantra of all parents.
+We have reached the point of no return again, whenever we start repeating our mantra approximately 37 times a day.
 The reason: our child is rearranging our apartment.

 It all began as we moved the bed in the children's room to a different spot, just to see how it would work out.
 During the process a couple of things needed to be set aside, the carpet shifted and the whole room vacuumed while at it...he seemed to enjoy the action. less than 3 hours later he began to rearrange the rest of our apartment.